Benji (1974 film): Plot

-Benji, a stray dog who lives in an abandoned house on the outskirts of a small town, sets about his daily ritual of visiting human friends; he has no fixed home, but he desires one, and he likes the children of the Chapman family, Paul and Cindy, best.
-Mary, their housekeeper, feeds him, but she knows that the children's father, Dr. Chapman, must not find out about him because he'll fire her on the spot.
+Benji, a stray dog who lives in an abandoned house on the outskirts of a small town, sets about his daily ritual of visiting human friends.
+He has no fixed home, but he desires one, and he likes the children of the Chapman family, Paul and Cindy, best.
+Mary, their housekeeper, feeds him, but she knows that the children's father, Dr. Chapman, must not find out about him because he will fire her.
 One day, their father is about to appear, so they hide Benji under the table.
 After outwitting Dr. Chapman, the children leave for school and Mary explains to Benji that Dr. Chapman stubbornly dislikes dogs, but he is a nice man.
 Continuing on his route, Benji chases a cat and greets Officer Tuttle, who announces his wedding engagement and tells Benji that he, too, will soon meet the lady of his dreams.
 At Bill's Café, Benji wakes Bill from his morning nap and receives a bone as payment.
 Returning home, Benji finds three suspicious characters, Linda, Henry, and Riley, breaking in.
 Although Henry and Riley are spooked by legends that the house is haunted, Linda intends to propose the location as a hideout to their boss Mitch, mastermind of their illicit activities.
-Henry leaves a bag of groceries behind, and Benji eagerly consumes an open pudding cup.
+Henry leaves a bag of groceries behind, and Benji consumes an open pudding cup.

-The next morning at the Chapman home, the children brush Benji, hoping their father will accept him into the family, but Mary tells them that the doctor will not change his mind.
+The next day at the Chapman home, the children brush Benji, hoping their father will accept him into the family, but Mary tells them that the doctor will not change his mind.
 After impressing his human friends with his new hairstyle, Benji encounters a pretty white dog in the park who is scavenging through his favorite trashcan.
-Benji presents her with the bone he received from Bill, and she follows him back to the Chapman house, where Mary brushes her, brings her food and names her Tiffany after the jewelry store.
+Benji presents her with the bone he received from Bill, and she follows him back to the Chapman house, where Mary names her Tiffany after the jewelry store.
 Benji and Tiffany frolic in the park, but when they return to Benji's home, they find that Riley and Henry have returned.
-Riley points out that Henry's groceries have been overturned and becomes increasingly anxious that the house is haunted.
+Riley points out that Henry's groceries have been overturned and becomes anxious that the house is haunted.
 As Mitch and Linda arrive to survey the property, Riley tells Henry that a pudding cup is missing, but Henry warns him against upsetting their plans.